wlandau/parallelRemake/README.md

 This R package helps [`remake`](https://github.com/richfitz/remake) by adding parallelism.
 The function `write_makefile` creates a master [`Makefile`](https://www.gnu.org/software/make/) from an existing [`remake`](https://github.com/richfitz/remake)/[`YAML`](http://yaml.org/) file so that [`remake`](https://github.com/richfitz/remake) targets can be built in parallel with `make -j <n>`, where `<n>` is the number of parallel processes.

+# Acknowledgements

+This package stands on the shoulders of [Rich Fitzjohn](https://richfitz.github.io/)'s [`remake`](https://github.com/richfitz/remake) package, an understanding of which is a prerequisite for this one.
+Also thanks to [Daniel Falster](http://danielfalster.com/) for [the idea](https://github.com/richfitz/remake/issues/84) that cleaned everything up.

 # Installation

 Ensure that [R](https://www.r-project.org/) and [GNU make](https://www.gnu.org/software/make/) are installed, as well as the dependencies in the [`DESCRIPTION`](https://github.com/wlandau/parallelRemake/blob/master/DESCRIPTION).
 Open an R session and run